Vietnamese language: Japanese

-The second layer was from brief Japanese occupation of Vietnam from 1940 until 1945.
+The second wave was during the brief Japanese occupation of Vietnam from 1940 until 1945.
 However, Japanese cultural influence in Vietnam started significantly from the 1980s.
-This new, second layer of Japan-origin loanwords is distinctive from Sino-Vietnamese words of Japanese-origin in that they were borrowed directly from Japanese.
-This vocabulary included words representative of Japanese culture, such as kimono, sumo, samurai, and bonsai from modified Hepburn romanisation.
+This newer second wave of Japanese-origin loanwords is distinctive from the Sino-Vietnamese words of Japanese origin in that they were borrowed directly from Japanese.
+This vocabulary includes words representative of Japanese culture, such as kimono, sumo, samurai, and bonsai from modified Hepburn romanisation.
 These loanwords are coined as "new Japanese loanwords".
 A significant number of new Japanese loanwords were also of Chinese origin.
-Sometimes, the same concept can be described using both Sino-Vietnamese words of Japanese origin (first layer) and new Japanese loanwords (second layer).
+Sometimes the same concept can be described using both Sino-Vietnamese words of Japanese origin (first wave) and new Japanese loanwords (second wave).
 For example, judo can be referred to as both judo and nhu đạo, the Vietnamese reading of 柔道.

 Modern Chinese influence

-Some words such as lạp xưởng from 臘腸 (Chinese sausage) primarily keeps to the Cantonese pronunciation, brought over from southern Chinese migrants, whereas in Hán-Việt, which has been described as being close to Middle Chinese pronunciation, is it actually pronounced lạp trường.
-However, the Cantonese term is the more well known name for Chinese sausage in Vietnam.
-Meanwhile, any new terms calqued from Chinese would be from Mandarin into Sino-Vietnamese pronunciation.
-Additionally, in southern provinces of Vietnam, the name xí ngầu can be used to refer to dice, which may have derived from a Cantonese or Teochew idiom "xập xí, xập ngầu" (十四, 十五, Sino-Vietnamese: thập tứ, thập ngũ) meaning "fourteen, fifteen" meaning 'uncertain'.
+Some words, such as lạp xưởng from 臘腸 (Chinese sausage), primarily keep to the Cantonese pronunciations, having been brought over by southern Chinese migrants, whereas in Hán-Việt, which has been described as being close to Middle Chinese pronunciation, it is actually pronounced lạp trường.
+However, the Cantonese term is the better-known name for Chinese sausage in Vietnam.
+Meanwhile, any new terms calqued from Chinese would be based on the Mandarin pronunciation.
+Additionally, in the southern provinces of Vietnam, the term xí ngầu can be used to refer to dice, which may have derived from a Cantonese or Teochew idiom, "xập xí, xập ngầu" (十四, 十五, Sino-Vietnamese: thập tứ, thập ngũ), literally "fourteen, fifteen" to mean 'uncertain'.

-Pure Vietnamese words

-Basic vocabulary in Vietnamese are of Proto-Vietic origins, these words are considered as pure Vietnamese words rather than loanwords.
-Vietnamese shares a large amount of vocabulary with the Mường languages, a close relative of the Vietnamese language.

-Other compound words, like nước non (chữ Nôm: 渃𡽫) meaning figuratively country; nation (literally meaning, water and mountains) seem to be purely Vietnamese inventions, which used to be inscribed in chữ Nôm characters, which were compounded self-coined Chinese characters, which are now written in the Vietnamese alphabet.

 Slang

 Vietnamese slang (tiếng lóng) has changed over time.
 Vietnamese slang consists of pure Vietnamese words as well as words borrowed from other languages such as Mandarin or Indo-European languages.
-It is estimated that Vietnamese slang that originated from Mandarin accounts for a tiny proportion of all Vietnamese slang (4.6% of surveyed data in newspapers).
-On the other hand, slang that originated from Indo-European languages accounts for a more significant proportion (12%) and is much more common in today's uses.
-Slang borrowed from these languages can be either transliteration or vernacular.
+It is estimated that Vietnamese slang originating from Mandarin accounts for a tiny proportion (4.6% of surveyed data in newspapers).
+On the other hand, slang originating from Indo-European languages accounts for a more significant proportion (12%) and is much more common in today's usage.
+Slang borrowed from these languages can be either transliteral or vernacular.
 Some examples:

 With the rise of the Internet, new slang is generated and popularized through social media.
-This more modern slang is commonly used among the younger generation in Vietnam.
-This more recent slang is mostly pure Vietnamese, and almost all the words are homonyms or some form of wordplay.
-Some examples include:
+This modern slang is commonly used in the younger generation's teenspeak in Vietnam.
+This recent slang is mostly pure Vietnamese, and almost all the words are homonyms or some form of wordplay.
+Some slang words may include profanity swear words (derogatory) or just a play on words.

+Some examples with newer and older slang that originate from northern, central, or southern Vietnamese dialects include: